 How revisions are made

 Revision control systems are usually hosted on a networked server.
-After the repository has been set up, using it generally involves the following steps:
+After the repository is set up, using it generally involves the following steps:

 - If the developer has created a new file that should become part of the project, the file must be added to the repository.
 The file is uploaded to the repository, and anyone else working on the project can see and use the file.